-- What If There is Severe Reaction in Your Child?
+- What If There Is a Severe Reaction in Your Child?

-There are many ailments that may have fatal consequences in children, and one such disease is the meningococcal disease.
-As per one of the studies almost 1000 people get affected by meningococcal disease every year and out of that, approximately 150 lives are lost in spite of taking antibiotic medicines.
-This disease causes life-threatening condition by attacking brain, organs and limbs in a very short span of time.
-The good news is you can protect your child against this deadly disease with meningococcal vaccine and prevent this deadly infection.
+Many ailments may have fatal consequences in children, and one such disease is the meningococcal disease.
+As per one of the studies almost 1000 people get affected by meningococcal disease every year and out of that, approximately 150 lives are lost despite taking antibiotic medicines.
+This disease causes life-threatening conditions by attacking the brain, organs, and limbs in a very short period.
+The good news is you can protect your child against this deadly disease with the meningococcal vaccine and prevent this deadly infection.
 Learn more about the meningococcal vaccine or mcz4 and everything you need to know in the following article.

 Meningococcal disease is caused by bacteria, which is known as Neisseria meningitides.
-This disease may cause meningitis, a life-threatening condition where the membrane covering the brain and spinal cord become inflamed, or it may cause a severe blood infection.
-This disease may cause mental retardation, seizures, hearing loss, amputation, nervous system problems and stokes.
+This disease may cause meningitis, a life-threatening condition where the membrane covering the brain and spinal cord becomes inflamed, or it may cause a severe blood infection which is called meningococcemia.
+This disease may cause mental retardation, seizures, hearing loss, amputation, nervous system problems, and stokes.

-The ideal age to administer meningococcal vaccine is in your kid’s preteens or teenage years, however, sometimes your doctor may suggest this vaccine for your younger children and even for infants who are as young as eight weeks old.
+The ideal age to administer the meningococcal vaccine is in your kid’s preteens or teenage years, however, sometimes your doctor may suggest this vaccine for your younger children and even for infants who are as young as eight weeks old, especially if you are residing at UK, USA.
+Canada and some other countries.
 This may depend on the following reasons:

 - If your baby or child has some underlying medical condition.

 - If your child is exposed to the disease-causing bacteria Neisseria meningitides.